 General Laboratory Description

-The pi Lab specifically focuses on the knowledge translation of measurement theory and data science methods, and the design, development, deployment and dissemination of universally designed data capture, analysis, report and visualization systems to improve our understanding of participation and the impact that being actively engaged in family, work and community participation has on health.
+The pi Lab specifically focuses on the knowledge translation of measurement theory and data science methods and on the design, development, deployment and dissemination of universally designed data capture, analysis, report and visualization systems to improve our understanding of participation and the impact that being actively engaged in family, work and community participation has on health.

 General Description of Student Activities

-Students will have the opportunity to participate in lab activities such as literature reviews, assessment tool design, data collection and analysis, presenting results, writing journal articles and working with lab participants.
+Students will have the opportunity to participate in lab activities such as literature/scoping reviews, assessment tool design, data collection and analysis, presenting results, writing journal articles and working with lab participants.
 Students will also work with other members of the lab to design and develop the prototype systems and deploy the final products for use in clinical settings.
 Time requirements are in line with the Program in Occupational Therapy expectations.

 Examples of Projects

 - Patient-Reported Outcomes Universal Design (PROUD): Utilizing a systematic and integrative approach to design, develop and deploy a patient-reported outcomes assessment and management system across clinical settings and populations

 - Smart Testing and Learning (STL): Using proven methodology and evolving technology for dynamic assessment and tailored education

 - Dynamic Rehabilitation to Empower Ability Management (DREAM): Using IRT-based assessment and data visualization to facilitate clinical decision making and therapeutic interventions

 - Participation Assessment Library System (PALS): Developing an integrated Participation Assessment Library System for Occupational Therapy (PALS@OT) that compiles assessment tools relevant to areas/domains under the Person-Environment-Occupation-Performance (PEOP) framework